guilatrova/latrovacommits-articles/posts/2019/post.md

 ```
 ## What else can I do with Ansible?

 As you have noticed, ansible can automate **pretty much anything**.
-If your company still doesn't use an automation tool, start noticing what repeated steps you/your team repeats every week.
+If your company still doesn't use an automation tool, start noticing what repeated steps you/your team takes every week.
 From backups (as showed here) to [adding new members and managing roles on AWS](https://docs.ansible.com/ansible/latest/modules/iam_module.html), Ansible may help you!

 In a century where companies and startups are willing to deliver more and hit market faster, we need to figure out ways to do less while still doing more.